Nebraska Adds Big-Bodied Defensive Lineman to Transfer Portal Haul

 In 2024, Stoudmire played in all 13 games for the Eagles, including Boston College’s Pinstripe Bowl matchup against Nebraska.
 Handling the largest workload of his career, he finished the season with 30 tackles, 3.5 tackles for loss, 2.5 sacks, and two quarterback hurries, putting himself in position to enter 2025 on the verge of another step forward.

 However, that momentum was cut short.
-After starting the first three games of Boston College’s 2025 season, Stoudmire suffered a season-ending injury and was forced to take a medical redshirt.
-Following some time to reflect, he announced on Wednesday that he would enter the transfer portal, and Nebraska wasted little time in lining up a visit.
+Injuries forced him to miss two of BC's first five games of 2025, but he started the other three, including the Oct.
+4 contest at Pitt.
+That turned out to be his final appearance as an Eagle, as he suffered a season-ending injury and took a medical redshirt.
+After some time to reflect, he announced on Wednesday of this week that he was entering the transfer portal, and Nebraska wasted little time in lining up a visit.

-With the NCAA visit window reopening from Thursday through Friday, Stoudmire quickly made plans to be in Lincoln over that time.
-After obtaining his commitment, the experienced defensive lineman could potentially be the final addition Nebraska makes during the 2026 transfer portal cycle.
+With the NCAA visit window reopening from Thursday through Friday, Stoudmire quickly made plans to be in Lincoln.
+After making his commitment known on Friday, the experienced defensive lineman could be the final addition Nebraska makes during the 2026 transfer portal cycle.

-To date, Nebraska has already landed commitments from three defensive linemen since the calendar turned to the new year.
+To date, Nebraska has landed commitments from three defensive linemen since the calendar turned to the new year.
 The first came from former UCLA edge defender Anthony Jones.
-Standing at 6-foot-5, 270 pounds, the will-be senior projects at the same position for the Huskers in 2026.
-Newly hired edge coach Roy Manning secured Jones’ commitment on Jan.
+At 6-foot-5 and 270 pounds, the will-be senior projects at the same position for the Huskers in 2026.
+Newly hired edges coach Roy Manning secured Jones’ commitment on Jan.
 8.

-While not a transfer portal addition, Nebraska also picked up a commitment this week from junior college standout Andy Burburija.
+While not a transfer portal addition, junior college standout Andy Burburija also committed to the Huskers this week.
 Over two seasons at Iowa Western, he recorded 78 tackles and 14 sacks.
-A JUCO All-American, Burburija is expected to factor in along the interior of Aurich's 4-2-5 scheme.
+A JUCO All-American, Burburija is expected to factor in along the interior of new defensive coordinator Rob Aurich's 4-2-5 scheme.
 Listed at 6-foot-3 and 295 pounds, the Illinois native represents the biggest defensive line addition Nebraska has made so far.

-Most recently, before Stoudmire's news, the Huskers added a former four-star recruit they had extended an offer to out of high school.
+The Huskers also added a former four-star recruit they had extended an offer to out of high school.
 Jahsear Whittington arrives in Lincoln after spending two seasons at Pitt.
 The young interior defender appeared in 16 games as a Panther and brings notable upside to Nebraska's defensive line room.
-Currently listed at 6-foot, 270 pounds, Whittington is expected to continue adding mass but could still carve out a role in the rotation early next fall.
+Listed at 6-foot and 270 pounds, Whittington is expected to continue adding mass but could still carve out a role in the rotation next fall.

-It is a big win for Brown's position group, on paper, but the Huskers will ultimately need to prove it on the field.
+It is a big win for Brown's position group on paper, but the Huskers will ultimately need to prove it on the field.
 There's plenty of time for growth before September, and the Boston College transfer's experience will undoubtedly help.
-This fan base wanted the transfer portal window to end with a bang, and the news likely gives them exactly what they were looking for.
-And though it may quiet down quite quickly, don't be surprised if more additions are to be made, as there's still plenty of capable players yet to find a new school to call home.
+This fan base wanted the transfer portal window to end with a bang, and the news likely gives them what they were looking for.
+And though things may quiet down quickly, don't be surprised if more additions are made, as there are still plenty of capable players yet to find a new school to call home.

 More From Nebraska On SI